 Talk about the importance of regional differences in folk dance forms.
 What role do regional customs and geography play in these variations?

-5. Cultural Revival and Community Engagement
+5. Rituals and Community Healing

 Conclusion